gvwilson/thirdbit/src/fiction/in-heck/index.md

 The damp smell of the nearby Mire didn't either, or the mosquitoes.
 *Is this how Dockety feels all the time?* the young goat wondered.
-It would be sad if it was true, but it didn't feel like something he could ask.
+It didn't feel like something he could ask.

+Except that was no longer true.
+It felt like something he *couldn't* have asked, but the possibility of an awkward conversation no longer bothered him.
+"I feel different,"
+he said.
+"Or my feelings feel different.
+Like everything is distant.
+Do you know what I mean?"

+"Perhaps,"
+Dockety buzzed.
+"This one cannot remember when it first became individually aware, but the memory of its regulator being broken is very clear.
+Perhaps what you are experiencing is similar, but in reverse."

+Gumption digested that for a few steps.
+"So if you don't feel things, why do you do anything?"

+"This one does feel things,"
+Dockety replied.
+"And this one hopes to feel more some day.
+Until then,
+even small feelings are worth fighting for."

-He climbed on Dockety's back once again when they reached the road.
+Gumption climbed on Dockety's back once again when they reached the road.
 The armor made it awkward,
-particularly the part he had decided to think of as a cast-iron bathing suit, but the extra weight didn't seem to slow them down as they raced along the Makers' road without speaking.
+particularly the part he had decided to think of as a cast-iron bathing suit, but the extra weight didn't seem to slow the bot down.

-Dockety slowed and then halted as a pair of blocky concrete buildings came into view.
+They rolled down the Makers' road without speaking until a pair of blocky concrete buildings came into view.
 Their gray sides were stained by rain and age, and a barred metal gate stood open between them.
 "Is this it?"